demivi/PKGBUILDs/README.md

 ## nr packages

 Here are the reasons you might not want to use the packages starting with `nr` (for Not Recommended):
-- cmsmap: the package itselft is lightweith but it requires the `exploitdb` database and clones the 4 supported CMS repositories which makes for an approximative installation size of 1.8 Go...
+- cmsmap: the package itselft is lightweith but it requires the `exploitdb` database and clones the 4 supported CMS repositories which makes for an approximative installation size of 1.8 GB...
+- eyewitness: this program is bloated, more than 200 dependencies for more than a GB install size